Admir Smajić: Period in Switzerland

 In 1988 Smajić moved abroad to Switzerland.
 He signed for the Swiss Nationalliga A team Neuchâtel Xamax for the 1988–89 Nationalliga A season.
 Xamax had won the two previous championships.
 However, they failed to defend their title and could not win the championship during the time that Smajić played for them.
 Smajić played four and a half seasons for Xamax.
 They did manage to reach the final, but were runners-up of the Swiss Cup in 1990.

-Together with his Xamax team mate Frédéric Chassot, Smajić joined FC Basel's first team during the winter break of their 1992–93 season under head-coach Friedel Rausch.
+Together with his Xamax teammate Frédéric Chassot, Smajić joined FC Basel's first team during the winter break of their 1992–93 season under head-coach Friedel Rausch.
 Smajić played his domestic league debut for his new club in the home game in the St. Jakob Stadium on 7 March 1993 as Basel played a 1–1 draw with FC Wil.
 He scored his first goal for the club in the away game on 3 April.
 It was the second goal of the match as Basel won 4–1 against Locarno.
 However the team failed in their bid for promotion, losing precious points against the promotion rivals during the last few games of the season.
-Frédéric Chassot was, however, the team’s top goal scorer in this stage with 9 goals and Smajić gave the most assists.
+Frédéric Chassot was, however, the team's top goal scorer in this stage with 9 goals and Smajić gave the most assists.

-During Basel's 1993–94 season, under head-coach Claude Andrey, Smajić's team mates were the likes of Swiss international goalkeeper Stefan Huber, defenders Massimo Ceccaroni, Marco Walker and Samir Tabakovic, the midfielders Mario Cantaluppi, Martin Jeitziner and Ørjan Berg and the Swiss international strikers Dario Zuffi and Philippe Hertig.
+During Basel's 1993–94 season, under head-coach Claude Andrey, Smajić's teammates were the likes of Swiss international goalkeeper Stefan Huber, defenders Massimo Ceccaroni, Marco Walker and Samir Tabakovic, the midfielders Mario Cantaluppi, Martin Jeitziner and Ørjan Berg and the Swiss international strikers Dario Zuffi and Philippe Hertig.
 Together they won the promotion/relegation group and became Nationalliga B champions thus won promotion to the top flight of Swiss football After six seasons in the second tier.

 After their promotion, Smajić stayed with Basel for another two and a half season.
 During his time with the club Smajić played a total of 159 games for Basel scoring a total of 30 goals.
 101 of these games were in the Nationalliga B and Nationalliga A, 13 in the Swiss Cup, six in the UEFA Intertoto Cup and 29 were friendly games.
 He scored 12 goals in the domestic league, 5 in the Swiss Cup, one in the UIC and the other 12 were scored during the test games.

 During the winter break of the 1997–98 Nationalliga A season Smajić moved to BSC Young Boys and helped them win promotion as well.
 He played two and a half seasons for their first team and then took up a player-manager role for their reserve team in 1998.
 He was sacked at the end of the season and he also retired from his playing career.